Rattle of a Man Wearing a Bird Mask

 Frank Sherman Benson Fund and the Henry L. Batterman Fund

-Prior to 1844, provenance not yet documented; 1842, probably acquired Campeche, Mexico by Benjamin Moore Norman of New Orleans, LA; 1844, gift of Benjamin Moore Norman to the New-York Historical Society, New York, NY; 1937, loaned by the New-York Historical Society to the Brooklyn Museum; 1950, purchased from the New-York Historical Society by the Brooklyn Museum.
+Prior to 1842, provenance not yet documented; 1842, acquired in the Yucatan, Mexico by Benjamin Moore Norman of New Orleans, LA; 1844, gift of Benjamin Moore Norman to the New-York Historical Society, New York, NY; 1937, loaned by the New-York Historical Society to the Brooklyn Museum; 1950, purchased from the New-York Historical Society by the Brooklyn Museum.

 This item is not on view